Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Method

 Such robustness does not hold in the commonly used linear mixed model (LMM) models like (\ref{lmmgen}) or generalized estimating equations (GEE) with an equivalent mean model, because they rely on the following estimating equation:

-Without using the centered term $\Tilde{L}_i$ in (\ref{ee}), a GEE estimator with working correlation matrix $\tilde{W}_i$ and a correctly specified mean model $\Tilde{m}_i(T)$ yields a consistent estimator for $\delta$.
-Additionally, correctly specified random effects (\emph{i.e.}, $\Tilde{W}_i$) are further required for the linear mixed model to provide valid inference.
+Without using the centered term $\tilde{L}_i$ in (\ref{ee}), a GEE estimator based on (\ref{lmmee}) is biased unless $\tilde{m}_i(T)$ is correctly specified.
+Additionally, correctly specified random effects (\emph{i.e.}, $\tilde{W}_i$) are further required for the linear mixed model to provide valid inference based on likelihood methods.

-The choice of $\Tilde{{W}_i}$ and $\Tilde{m}_i(T)$ only affects the efficiency of the estimator.
-Generally speaking, the closer they are to their true values, the more efficient the estimator is.
-Since the nuisance parameter $\Tilde{m}_i(T)$ captures the time-trend, it can be modeled categorically or as a continuous function of time.
-The choice of $\Tilde{W}_i$ is similar to the choice of working correlation matrix in the general estimating equations framework.
+The choice of $\tilde{{W}_i}$ and $\tilde{m}_i(T)$ only affects the efficiency of the estimator from (\ref{ee}).
+Generally speaking, the closer $\tilde{W}_i$ and $\tilde{m}_i(T)$ are to their true values, the more efficient the estimator is.
+Since the nuisance parameter $\tilde{m}_i(T)$ captures the time-trend, it can be modeled categorically or as a continuous function of time.
+The choice of $\tilde{W}_i$ is similar to the choice of working correlation matrix in the general estimating equations framework.
 For example, when the correlation between any two observations in the same cluster is believed to be constant, an exchangeable working correlation structure can be used.
-When the control time trend is set to $0$, and the $\Tilde{W}_i$ is set to be the identity matrix, the resulting estimator coincides with the robust estimator proposed in \cite{hughes2020robust}.
-However, this specification is likely suboptimal and incur a notably loss in efficiency compared to a well-chosen $\Tilde{W}_i$ and $\Tilde{m}_i$.
+When the control time trend is set to $0$, and the $\tilde{W}_i$ is set to be the identity matrix, the resulting estimator coincides with the robust estimator proposed in \cite{hughes2020robust}.
+However, this specification is likely suboptimal and will incur a notable loss in efficiency compared to a well-chosen $\tilde{W}_i$ and $\tilde{m}_i$.